DMVis/DMVis/documentation/components/line.md

 - Default: `'spaced'`
 - Options: `'start'`, `'end'`, `'spaced'`

 Alignment of the points on the lines.
-If using DynamicAxis, choose the same alignment option.
+If using `DynamicAxis`, choose the same alignment option.

-## focusColor

-- Type: `string`
-- Default: `#F44`

-Color of the line when it is hovered.

-## color

-- Type: `string`
-- Default: `#BBB`

-Color of the line when no lines are hovered.

 ## lineWidth